7 April 2016

 Isolated negligence of one farmer does not reflect Colony farming practice

-Allegations by SAFE that Colony farming causes increased mortality and poor welfare among layer hens is being strongly rejected by the Egg Industry.
+Allegations by SAFE that the Colony cage farming system causes increased mortality and poor welfare among layer hens is being strongly rejected by the Egg Industry.

 The Egg Producer Federation (EPF) has been working with the Ministry of Primary Industries (MPI) to investigate claims made by SAFE about one of its member farms.
 SAFE broke into a member farm to obtain footage that the Industry said is an unacceptable, but isolated discovery.